1. Your personal data – what is it?

 - To inform you of news, events, activities and services running at the Anglican Church in Finland;

 - To share your contact details with the Diocesan office (Diocese of Gibraltar in Europe) so they can keep you informed about news in the diocese and events, activities and services that will be occurring in the diocese and in which you may be interested.
-Your personal data is shared with he Diocesan office in the case you are a member of the Chaplaincy Council, Church Warden, synodical representative or member or, when asked to do Safeguarding checks and training.
+Your personal data is shared with the Diocesan office in the case you are a member of the Chaplaincy Council, Church Warden, synodical representative or member or, in matters relating to our Safeguarding Policy, including checks and training.

 The Diocese in Europe office is located at 14 Tufton Street, London SW1P 3QZ, United Kingdom.
 As of 31 January 2020, the United Kingdom is no longer a member of the European Union.